hnky/blog/iot-edge-custom-vision-jetson-nano.md

 ## What do we need to build?
 To get this working we need to:
+- Setup Azure
-- Setup IoT Edge in Azure
+  - Azure IoT Edge
+  - Azure Container Registery
 - Configure the Jetson Nano
   - Install IoT Edge
   - Configure the device to run our custom vision modules.